yxsamliu/llvm-project/llvm/docs/AMDGPUUsage.rst

      ============================== =====

 ``NT_AMDGPU_METADATA``
   Specifies extensible metadata associated with an AMDGPU code object.
 It is encoded as a map in the Message Pack [MsgPack]_ binary data format.
-See :ref:`amdgpu-amdhsa-code-object-metadata-v3` for the map keys defined for the ``amdhsa`` OS.
+See :ref:`amdgpu-amdhsa-code-object-metadata-v3` and :ref:`amdgpu-amdhsa-code-object-metadata-v4` for the map keys defined for the ``amdhsa`` OS.

 .. _amdgpu-symbols: